Xilinx/PYNQ/docs/source/pynq_overlays/logictools_overlay.rst

 external digital logic circuits.
 Finite state machines, Boolean logic functions and digital patterns can be generated from Python.
 A programmable switch connects the inputs and outputs from the hardware blocks to external IO pins.
-The logictools overlay can also has a trace analyzer to capture data from the IO interface for analysis and debug.
+The logictools overlay can also have a trace analyzer to capture data from the IO interface for analysis and debug.

 PYNQ-Z1 Block Diagram